wesleygreentree/CSEE2024-R-maps/README.md

 Wesley Greentree, wgreentree@outlook.com

 Thank you for attending this workshop on using the R programming language to make beautiful maps to communicate science!
-This workshop covers the range of standard study area maps to animated maps with satellite images ([examples here](https://wesleygreentree.github.io/animations/)) This Github repository includes code, data, and slides for the workshop.
+This workshop covers a range of maps, from standard study area maps to animated maps with satellite images ([examples here](https://wesleygreentree.github.io/animations/)) This Github repository includes code, data, and slides for the workshop.

 ![study-area-map](figures/study-area-with-inset.PNG)